How to set up a Google Ads campaign that converts

 Here is my guide on 10 Benefits of Blogging for Long Term Business Growth.

-4. Optimise Your Images
+4. Optimise your images

 The images you use on your website will have a big impact on SEO.
 Image files that are large or in the wrong format, will slow down your website loading speed which will negatively impact SEO, so it’s important to get it right.